 “There is a great a need to develop different alternatives for relief of acute and chronic pain that go above and beyond opioids,” Tariq Akhtar, Ph.D., the study’s corresponding author and an assistant professor of cellular and molecular cellular biology, said.
 “These chemicals are non-psychoactive just like CBD and they target the inflammation at the target source, making them ideal for use as painkillers.”

-Even for those who are well acquainted with the landscape of cannabis science including CBD and CBD, cannflavin A and cannflavin B, which belong to the flavonoid family, maybe unfamiliar names.
-This is the reason why many medical patients perfer Full Spectrum CBD products because the contain both the flavinoids and the terpeniods of the hemp plant.
+Even for those who are well acquainted with the landscape of cannabis science including CBD Cream and CBD, cannflavin A and cannflavin B, which belong to the flavonoid family, maybe unfamiliar names.
+This is the reason why many medical patients prefer Full Spectrum CBD products because they contain both the flavinoids and the terpenoids of the hemp plant.

 CBD and THC get a lot of attention, but cannflavin A and cannflavin B may be the next big steps for medical cannabis research.